Facebook to push remote hiring, tells employees they can move - The Boston Globe

 Advertisement

-When some employees do return to work following the July 4 holiday, Facebook plans to keep office capacity at just 25%, so will need as much room as possible.
+When some employees do return to work following the July 4 holiday, Facebook plans to keep office capacity at just 25 percent, so will need as much room as possible.
 “If anything we just don’t have enough office space,” Zuckerberg said.

-The virus “is going to be with us for a while, so we really need to get good at this,” Zuckerberg added.
-“I just don’t think there’s going to be a single day where it’s like, ‘OK, Covid is done.’”